pellejacobs/thesis/presentations/21-10_introduction.md

-layout: center
+class: center, middle
 # Feasibility of blockchain application as medium for collaborative systems or databases

-Thesis introduction by Pelle Jacobs
+Thesis introduction by Pelle Jacobs, October 21, 2016

-Promoted by prof. Jochem De Weerdt and Vytautas Karalevicius
+Promoted by prof. Jochem De Weerdt, supervised by Vytautas Karalevicius

 ---